Skip to main contentScroll Top

 In the courtyard of Jim Thompson's house

-Built Since 1953, the one that today serves as a museum was once Jim's home Thompson, an American businessman, known for having revived the silk industry in Thailand.
+Built starting in 1953, the building that now serves as a museum was once Jim Thompson's house, an American businessman, known for having revived the silk industry in Thailand.
 While his disappearance in 1967 remains a mystery, his legacy is well known.
-Jim Thompson having become a recognized brand producing silk clothing, ties, bags and other accessories.
+Jim Thompson has become a renowned brand producing silk clothing, ties, bags, and other accessories.

-But the house is a bit like a showcase of this heritage, a mixing between cultures thai and western, whether from a craft or architectural point of view.
+But the house is a bit like a showcase of this heritage, a a blend of Thai and Western cultures, whether from a craft or architectural point of view.

-Jim Thompson was an architect by training, he furnished his house with European touches while mixing character Thai of these teak wood houses.
-In addition, he was a great art lover and collected statues and ancient objects that are still visible today in the decoration that makes up the house.
+Jim Thompson was an architect by training; he furnished his house with European touches while blending in the Thai character of these teakwood houses.
+Furthermore, he was a great art lover and collected statues and antique objects, which are still visible today in the house's decor.

 jim thompson house silk